September 25, 2017 | Steigenberger Wiltcher's, Brussels

-LeadershIP EU will take a fresh look at the evolving international IP and Antitrust policy issues in both the United States and the European Union.
+LeadershIP EU took a fresh look at the evolving international IP and Antitrust policy issues in both the United States and the European Union.

 The LeadershIP global network is comprised of industry experts, thought leaders, and policymakers with diverse viewpoints but with a common goal of engaging with their colleagues in an open-minded dialogue based on rigorous empirical research and analysis for informed policymaking.

 |08:15 – 08:45||

 Law, Policy and the EU Vision for 5G and IoT